 History of Guest House Timeline

 It was May 20, 1956, when Austin Ripley’s dream became a reality.
 The doors of Guest House opened to care for priests and seminarians suffering from alcoholism.
 Ripley, a recovering alcoholic, recognized that priests had a more difficult time in recovery than lay people.
 He believed Guest House could help priests successfully recover and restore their relationship with God.
 In 1994, Guest House introduced a separate program for women religious.
 Today, both programs operate simultaneously on the 105-acre campus in Lake Orion, Michigan, treating clergy and men and women religious suffering from substance use disorders, process addictions and compulsive overeating.
-We are grateful to continue our ministry of saving vocations and strengthening Catholic communities.
+We are grateful to continue our ministry of saving lives, saving vocations and strengthening Catholic communities.

 A first Guest House in Wisconsin opens as a temporary facility and closes within a few years.